EAFE index: The European, Australian, and Far East stock index, computed by Morgan Stanley.

 Estate planning: The process of arranging one's personal affairs to provide for death or mental incapacity.

-Ethics: Standards of conduct or moral judgement.
+Ethics: Standards of conduct or moral judgment.

 Euro CDs: CDs issued by a U.S. bank branch or foreign bank located outside the U.S. Almost all Euro CDs are issued in London.